-The practice offered a mostly NHS treatments (99%).
-The costs for both NHS and private dental treatment were displayed on the practice website.
-Both private and NHS costs were displayed in the waiting room.
+The practice offered mostly private dental treatments (96%) The costs for private dental treatment were displayed on the practice website and in the waiting room.

 The practice gave patients clear information to help them make informed choices about their treatment options.
 Patients confirmed that staff listened to them, did not feel rushed and were able to ask questions.